SamuelVRPO/rfp-terminal/README.md

 - Human‑in‑the‑loop editing workflow and approvals.
 - Richer filters (tags), draft history, and audit trails.
 - Document storage (MinIO/S3) and PDF extraction pipeline.

-Troubleshooting
-- Missing `vector` extension: `CREATE EXTENSION IF NOT EXISTS vector;`
-- Dimension mismatch: Recreate `qa_embeddings` with correct `VECTOR(n)` for your embeddings.
-- No results: Ensure `qa_units.is_active = true` and embeddings exist.
-- Slow/first run: Vectors/models download once; disable reranker if offline.

-Notes
-- This MVP demonstrates a pragmatic RAG pipeline with a transparent UI and local‑first defaults.
-Adapt the schema, filters, and prompts to your domain.